auraphp/Aura.Router/docs/index.md

 ### As a Micro-Framework

-Sometimes you may wish to use the _Router_ as a micro-framework.
+Sometimes you may wish to use the _Map_ as a micro-framework.
 This is possible by assigning a `callable` as a default param value, usually `action`, then calling that param to dispatch it.